This early iPhone had an iPod-like interface and a digital click wheel

 Video footage has emerged, reportedly showing an early prototype of what would eventually become the iPhone, complete with a primitive user interface based on the iPod

-The experimental Acorn OS, features an iPod Classic-like interface with a digital click wheel that could be used for navigating between menus.
+The experimental Acorn OS, featured an iPod Classic-like interface with a digital click wheel that could be used for navigating between menus.

 The video, posted by Apple blogger and tipster Sonny Dickson, shows menus for SMS, Phone, Photos, Contacts, Recents, Calendar and many others that would become core apps in the future.